tylerrmit/homebridge-coviva-hager/README.md

 support based on a request and trace information from a user in the field, but we have not been able to test ourselves.
 Set this option to 'true' to opt-in to support for those devices, and help with testing.
 The default is 'false': experimental devices are ignored.
+This option will also cause the plugin to log all messages sent to/received from the Coviva API in the Homebridge log file.

 ## Tested devices